MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/lab.md

 ## Breakerspace Lab

-The Breakerspace Lab is a growing suite of materials characterization instruments, located in 8-102A, accessed through the Breakerspace Lounge.
+The Breakerspace Lab is a growing suite of materials characterization instruments, located in 8-102A (accessed through the Breakerspace Lounge).
 In addition to the instruments, we have cameras, microphones, tripods, lighting, and other equipment that can be used to document projects.

 ### Thermofisher Phenom XL SEM